top of page

 Hernia- a hernia is when an organ or part of an organ such as the intestine pushes through the gap in the anterior abdominal wall.
 A lump is felt just below the skins surface or can be seen and felt on the surface both at rest and or with movements.
 Umbilical “belly button” hernias are common in pregnancy and in most cases do not require any surgical repair.

 Lower back pain- is a common symptom described by clients.
+Strengthening core muscles is essential in preventing and managing lower back pain, as a strong core supports the lower back, reducing the risk of pain and instability.
 Clients often describe: the feeling of their “back just isn’t supported or is going to “give way”.
 Pain with moving in and out of bed or while sleeping, or a sudden lower back pain, whenever they go to lift their baby, car seat or pram.
 This may occur immediately post birth or for years after giving birth.

 Digestive changes – commonly described as either constipation and or Irritable Bowel symptoms.
 Increase in abdominal gas or a distended abdomen for unknown reasons.
 Typically, mums will notice a bloated belly later in the day / evening and or with any exercises.
 They diet, change their diet and still their belly persists months, to years after giving birth.